hydro-jules/f2py-experiments/3_fib_array_alloc/README.md

 ### 1 - Allocating memory for Fortran allocatable arrays with Fortran

-The Fortran source code used in this experiment is based on the section 5a of the [first experiment](../1_fib_array_intent) where the subroutine `series` takes four arguments: the dimension of the arrays `n`, an input array `A`, an input/output array `M`, and an output array `Z`.
+The Fortran source code used in this third experiment is based on the section 5a of the [first experiment](../1_fib_array_intent) where the subroutine `series` takes four arguments: the dimension of the arrays `n`, an input array `A`, an input/output array `M`, and an output array `Z`.
 However, this time we define the array `M` as an allocatable array in the module `fib`: it will not be required to provide it as an argument in the new interface to the module, rather it will remain a variable internal to the module.

 This new interface is given by the subroutine `calc`.
 It only takes `n`, `A`, and `Z` as arguments while using the array `M` declared internally in the module.
 Finally, a third subroutine `init` is defined to allocate memory for the array `M` and initialise it with zeros.
 The Fortran source code implementing these three subroutines is provided below: